wrapperband/OpenTrafficSurvey/README.md

 At the test site a one way system is proposed to handle extra traffic from developments, this  would spread out the high noise levels, so they are virtually contiguous and increase noise from stationary and accelerating vehicles.

 Currently moving traffic at the test site is "free wheeling" or low acceleration and taking  a short time to pass.
-A proposed one way sytem with traffic lights, will increase stationary traffic and will therefore increase the level of exhaust pollutants at the test site.
+A proposed one way system with traffic lights, will increase stationary traffic and will therefore increase the level of exhaust pollutants at the test site.

 **Assessing Pollution from traffic levels**